zebrunner/reporting/docs/dashboards.md

   General is the main page that is displayed when you open Zebrunner.

 By default, it accumulates 4 widgets - 30 days total, 30 days pass rate by platform, 30 days test details, and 30 days tests trend.
-Later on, all the added widgets will also be displayed there:

 <img src="https://github.com/qaprosoft/zafira/blob/develop/docs/img/dashboards_1.png?raw=true" alt="" width="900" />